-With respect to the foregoing, in December 2019, the SAT notified S&C of an update and surcharges of \$38,024, a determination that will be challenged and which is pending.
+With respect to the foregoing, in December 2019, the SAT notified S&C of an update and surcharges of \$45,264, a determination that was challenged by an administrative lawsuit, which is currently suspended with the administrative enforcement procedure until the SCJN resolves the main matter.
+The tax credit is guaranteed.